calogica/calogica.com/_posts/2019-04-05-snowpipes.md

 ---
-title:  "Setting up a data pipeline using Snowflake's Snowpipes"
+title:  "Setting up a data pipeline using Snowflake's Snowpipes in '10 Easy Steps'"
 date:   2019-04-04 8:00AM
 excerpt: "We take a closer look at setting up a data pipeline for file-based data sources using Snowflake's powerful Snowpipes feature."
 categories: [sql, snowflake]